Mental Health Awareness Month: 5 early signs of mental illness

 Your health insurance coverage

 Check with your health plan to see which mental health resources are available to you.
-If you are a Priority Health member, you can find information like what kind of help is available, what your plan covers, and how to find behavioral health care providers to meet your needs.
-An on-staff behavioral health team is available to help 24 hours a day, seven days a week.
+If you are a Priority Health member, you can find information about what help is available, what your plan covers, and how to find behavioral health care providers to meet your needs.
+A behavioral health team is available to help 24 hours a day, seven days a week.
 Call the number on the back of your member ID care or log into your online account.

 Online self-help tools

 There are a multitude of self-care tools available online.
-If you can’t see a provider and/or are looking to expand your mental health toolkit – feel free to check out Headspace and Insight Timer.
+If you are unable to see a provider and/or are looking to expand your mental health toolkit – feel free to check out Headspace and Insight Timer.
 Both offer free resources that can help with stress, anxiety, and depression.
-If you are a Priority Health member, you have free access to myStrength, a mental wellness tool.
-Members can access the tool through their member account online.
+If you are a Priority Health member, you have free access to myStrength, an online self-help resource.
+Priority Health members can access the tool through their member account online.

 Community Resources